-The following soft skills are used by employers in the recruiting process and are helpful for alumni when entering the job market.
+The following soft skills are used by employers in the recruiting process and are helpful for students and alumni when entering the job market.
 The following skills are often mentioned in job advertisements in one form or another:

 Think about each soft skill mentioned and what they could mean for the position in question.
 To find out what the company is looking for exactly, it can be helpful to consider the task area und the desired profile mentioned in the job advertisement as well as information from the website of the company, such as working areas, projects and tasks.

 Providing Soft Skills